-If the principal of a school or responsible administrator (or designee) reasonably believes that any act of bullying constitutes a criminal offense, the principal or responsible administrator shall notify appropriate law enforcement.
+If the Principal of a school (or designee) reasonably believes that any act of bullying constitutes a criminal offense, he/she shall notify appropriate law enforcement.
 Notice shall be consistent with the Board's obligations under state and federal law and Board policy regarding the disclosure of personally identifiable student information.
-In making this determination, the principal, responsible administrator or designee, may consult with the school resource officer, if any, and other individuals the principal, responsible administrator or designee deems appropriate.
+In making this determination, the Principal or designee, may consult with the school resource officer, if any, and other individuals the Principal or designee deems appropriate.

-F. If a bullying complaint raises a concern about Protected Class discrimination or harassment, the Safe School Climate Specialist or designee shall also coordinate any bullying investigation with other appropriate personnel within the District as appropriate (e.g. Title IX Coordinator, Section 504 Coordinator, etc.), in a manner designed to ensure that any such bullying investigation complies with the requirements of such policies regarding nondiscrimination.
+F. If a bullying complaint raises a concern about discrimination or harassment on the basis of a legally protected classification (such as race, religion, color, national origin, sex, sexual orientation, age, disability or gender identity or expression), the Safe School Climate Specialist or designee shall also coordinate any bullying investigation with other appropriate personnel within the district as appropriate (e.g. Title IX Coordinator, Section 504 Coordinator, etc.), so as to ensure that any such bullying investigation complies with the requirements of such policies regarding nondiscrimination.